back

 # In the 15th year of Antiochus, son of Dionices the leper, king of Syria, Tigranes the king of the Armenians came and fought a great war against Antiochus.
 King Antiochus was defeated and fled to the region of Persia.
 Tigranes the king of the Armenians deprived him of all his possessions; he captured Antioch the great and the rest of his kingdom.
 Then Pompeius Magnus came from Rome, through the influence of Caesar. # After advancing to defeat the Cilicians, who had attacked him, Pompeius fought against Tigranes, the king of the Armenians, and defeated him. # He conquered Armenia, Cilicia and Syria, and put an end to the toparchies there. # Pompeius took possession of Antioch; he entered the city and put it under Roman rule, but he treated the inhabitants justly.
 He conferred many favours on them, and rebuilt the council-house, which was falling down.
 He honoured the inhabitants of Antioch, because they were descended from the Athenians.

 A powerful general called Bibulus came to a village on the coast of Phoenicia and built a walled city there, [212] which he called Byblus after his own name.
-He took away the awesome statue of Athene, which had been set up by Seleucus, and another awesome statue of Zeus Ceraunius, which had also been set up by Seleucus, after asking for them as a favour from the inhabitants of Antioch.
+He took away the awesome statue of Athena, which had been set up by Seleucus, and another awesome statue of Zeus Ceraunius, which had also been set up by Seleucus, after asking for them as a favour from the inhabitants of Antioch.
 Because he considered them remarkable works of art, which belonged to the Romans, he sent them off the Capitol at Rome, where they can still be seen, with this inscription; "The people of Antioch the great honoured the Romans with the gift of these statues."

 # When Antiochus son of Dionices heard that Tigranes, the king of the Armenians, had been overthrown, and that Pompeius Magnus had defeated him, he went to Pompeius and fell at his feet, asking for his kingdom to be returned to him.
 He persuaded Pompeius to give back to him the kingdom of Syria and Cilicia, and all that Antiochus had previously possessed.
 On the 19th day of the month of Daesius, Pompeius left Antioch for Egypt, and Antiochus the Macedonian, the son of Dionices, became king again.